Theory of the Elementary Particles: Neutrinos in the electron

 We have explained the mass of the muons in Section 9.
-According to our model the muons consist of an elementary electric charge and an oscillating lattice of neutrinos.
+According to our model the muons consist of an oscillating lattice of muon neutrinos, or\,\,antimuon\,\,neutrinos, electron neutrinos or anti-electron neutrinos, and a charge e$^\pm$.
 Neutrinos are the only non-interacting matter we know of.
-In the muon lattice are, according to our model, (N\,-\,1)/4 = N$^\prime$/4 muon neutrinos $\nu_\mu$ (respectively anti-muon neutrinos $\bar{\nu}_\mu$), N$^\prime$/4 electron neutrinos $\nu_e$ and the same number of anti-electron neutrinos $\bar{\nu}_e$, one elementary electric charge and the energy of the lattice oscillations.
-The letter N stands for the number of all neutrinos and antineutrinos in the cubic lattice of the $\pi^\pm$ mesons, N = 2.854$\cdot10^9$, Eq.(15).
-It is, as explained in Section 9, a necessary consequence of the composition of $\pi^\pm$ and the decay sequence $\pi^-$ $\rightarrow$ $\mu^-$ + $\bar{\nu}_\mu$ and $\mu^-$ $\rightarrow$ e$^-$ + $\bar{\nu}_e$ + $\nu_\mu$, that \emph{there must be N$^\prime$/4 electron neutrinos $\nu_e$ in the emitted electron}.
-The explanation of the $\pi^\pm$\,mesons led to the explanation of the $\mu^\pm$\,mesons and now leads to the explanation of the mass of e$^\pm$.
-For the mass of the electron neutrinos and anti-electron neutrinos we found in Eq.(67) that m($\nu_e$) = m($\bar{\nu}_e$) = 0.365\,milli-eV/c$^2$.
-The sum of the energies in the rest masses of the N$^\prime$/4 neutrinos or antineutrinos in the lattice of the electron or positron is then
+In the muon are, according to our model, (N\,-\,1)/4 $\cong$ N/4 muon neutrinos $\nu_\mu$ (respectively antimuon neutrinos $\bar{\nu}_\mu$), N/4 electron neutrinos $\nu_e$ and the same number of anti-electron neutrinos $\bar{\nu}_e$, one electric charge e$^\pm$ and the energy of the lattice oscillations.
+The letter N stands for the number of all neutrinos and antineutrinos in the cubic lattice of the $\pi^\pm$ mesons, N = 2.854$\cdot10^{\,9}$, Eq.(15).
+It is a necessary consequence of the $\nu_\mu$,\,$\bar{\nu}_\mu$,\,$\nu_e$,\,$\bar{\nu}_e$ neutrino lattice of $\pi^\pm$ and the decay sequence $\pi^-$ $\rightarrow$ $\mu^-$ + $\bar{\nu}_\mu$ and $\mu^-$ $\rightarrow$ e$^-$ + $\bar{\nu}_e$ + $\nu_\mu$, that \emph{there must be N/4 electron neutrinos $\nu_e$ in the emitted electron}, as stated on p.\,32, quote: ``Since (N - 1)/4 electron neutrinos must be in the $\pi^-$ lattice it follows that (N - 1)/4 electron neutrinos $\nu_e$ must go with the electron emitted in the $\mu^-$ decay".
+Since N - 1 differs from N by one in 10$^{\,9}$ we replace N - 1 by N.

+The explanation of the $\pi^\pm$\,mesons led to the explanation of the muons and now leads to the explanation of the mass of e$^\pm$.
+For the mass of the electron neutrinos or anti-electron neutrinos we found in Eq.(67) that m($\nu_e$) = m($\bar{\nu}_e$) = 0.365\,milli-eV/c$^2$.
+The energy in the sum of the masses of the\\ (N - 1)/4 $\cong$ N/4 electron neutrinos or anti-electron neutrinos in the lattice of the electron or positron is then